go2tom42/Plex-Playlist-Maker/Set-PlexTitleCards.md

 Script grabs PlexIDs for Show title given that also matches the season and episode from image file name, then uploads that image to your Plex server

 Images file names must contains season and episode info in the format of S01E01, not case senitive

+For a Season one poster use S01E00, season two S02E00, etc
+For the "Special Season" use S00E00
+For Series poseter use S99E00